A short little number.

 One strange night when I couldn't sleep,

-I tried but I failed at counting some sheep.
+I tried my hand at counting some sheep.

-I heard a noise that made me jump -
+But I heard a noise that made me jump;

 an odd little scrape and a thumpety-thump.

 A shadow moved and caught my attention.

 Then, the next thing that gave me a start,

 a faintly audible beating heart.

 his telltale heart and that old black crow.